 By default, I take the idea of a zen Ramadan way too seriously.
 I like to think of Ramadan as a way for me to take a step back and really improve myself as a person.
 This comes in the form of lots of prayer and self-care.
 If there is one thing I love about Ramadan, I now hold the power to have lie-ins… guilt-free.
 Late nights are bound to bring on late mornings.
 Once I do drag myself out of bed, I try to do whatever is on my to-do list while the sun is bright and beaming.

 After that is done and out of the way, I focus on my more spiritual list.
 Every Ramadan, I like to set a goal of reading the entire Qur’an once.
 It’s quite intimidating at first but once I fall into a routine, it becomes a lot more natural.
-If I am not reading Qur’an, my next priority is increasing my knowledge on Islam.
+If I am not reading Qur’an, my next priority is increasing my knowledge of Islam.
 Typically, there are lectures and talks that take place within mosques but due to COVID-19 (sigh!), these are not likely to take place.
 However, YouTube does have plenty of pre-recorded lectures that are easily accessible instead.
 Bonus points, you can search for specific topics that you are interested in too!

 As it gets closer to sunset, the preparations for Iftar begin.
-The meal depends on whatever we are feeling but it’s usually a rice dish of some sorts and fried snacks.
+The meal depends on whatever we are feeling but it’s usually a rice dish of some sort and fried snacks.
 Any samosa fans out there?
 One thing that stays constant when we break our fasts, however, is the plate of dates that we share each night.
-The tradition comes from our Prophet Muhammad (pbuh) who advised to break each fast with dates and water.
+The tradition comes from our Prophet Muhammad (pbuh) who advised us to break each fast with dates and water.

 Tips on how to get involved during Ramadan